 Hi, I’m Gary, I’ve been an economic biologist for 40 years and I want to talk to you about the microeconomics of ants.

-– You, going home alone tonight.
+– Your introduction slide about yourself!
+And you’re going home alone tonight.

 Oh hey, I’m Gary, I think we know someone in common…

 – You, establishing a connection.

 This time, you’ve decided to treat your listener as a friend to be made rather than as a passive audience.
 You’ve introduced yourself in a personal way that has made a connection and has opened the door to intrigue.